adammark/Markup.js/README.md

 // "Favorite color: Red"
 ```

-You can mix array index notation and object property notation:
+You can mix index notation and property notation in the same expression:

 ``` javascript
 var context = {